-The immediate family and the bride and groom generally bought albums from the photographers.
-These came in white leather or simulated leather covers, embossed in silver lettering with appropriate words, and containing the printed photographs of their choice.
-These photographs were always black and white.
-Bound with each photo was a protective page of tissue paper.
+The immediate family and the bride and groom generally bought albums rather than individual photos.
+These came in covers of white leather or simulated leather, embossed in silver lettering with appropriate words, and containing the printed photographs of choice.
+The photographs were always black and white, and bound with each photo was a protective page of tissue paper.

 Guests' photographs and coloured slides

 Normally guests' photos were rather poor quality and in black and white.
 At my wedding, though, in 1962, one guest was ahead of the game and had colour slides film in a high quality camera.
 Much later, I was able to get coloured prints from the slides which worked really well.